 - Reference time—Where in time to align the time step interval and time step repeat to, with time steps continuing both forward and backward from the reference time

 How these three parameters work together is explained below using examples.

 Time step interval only

 The most basic time step is only specified by a time step interval (for example, 1 hour).
 In this example, these steps would result in four time steps.
-The slicing is automatically aligned at January 1, 1970, and steps are calculated from that point.
+The stepping is automatically aligned at January 1, 1970, and steps are calculated from that point.
 Time steps that are empty do not have any features returned.